Last Updated on December 28, 2020 by Ben Adams

 They can potentially see you go from one bookmaker to another, then to the exchange etc.

-This activity will definitely flag you up for doing matched betting.
+This activity has the potential to flag you up as a matched bettor.

 Following the steps in this video made it easy for me to remove it:

-As I continue to learn, I will add to this list as I go along.
-The main point is: do your very best to look like a normal punter.
+The general rule of avoiding getting gubbed is: do your very best to look like a normal punter.